800k+ happy gamers

-Not the cheapest, but definitely the most established Terraria hosting provider is GameServers.com.
+GameServers.com is the best hosting provider for Terraria.
 These guys have been around for the better part of this millennium and started with games like GMod and Team Fortress.
 They are backed by possibly the biggest web hosting company in the world and have a catalogue of games that exceeds 100 titles.

 The mass of reviews we have gotten from them should be the best indicator that the company knows what they are doing and the possibilities of them going out of business overnight is virtually non-existent.
 Of all the companies in our Terraria server hosting list, GameServers.com are by far the best and provide good value for money.

 Here is a list of our top rated Terraria server hosting providers in 2020:

 A regular winner when it comes to price on CompareGameHosting, Host Havoc tends to be on the cheaper end for pretty much every game that it provides server hosting for.
 The company was formed by one guy who is a complete wiz with game servers and networking which allowed him to create an extremely valuable product that keeps bringing customers back to him.
 The company now boasts a team of expert support staff still being led by the original founder.

 The reviews we regularly receive for Host Havoc continue to assure us that his company is still performing as it should, with the only complaints being mediocre issues that aren’t worth being concerned with.
 If you have issues with the Terraria game server you have rented from them you are almost certain to get it fixed quickly by the on-site support team, judging by the comments left by previous customers.